Back to Home

 - Processing is unlawful but you prefer restriction over erasure

-- You object to processing pending verification of legitimate grounds
+- You object to processing pending verification

 7.5 Right to Data Portability